TheStaticMage/firebot-openai/doc/openai-setup.md

   - **Prompt ID:** Paste the `pmpt_...` ID from the Playground.
   - **Prompt Version (optional):** Leave blank to always use the latest saved version.
   - **Input Text:** The text you want evaluated (for example, `$presetListArg[message]` from a command).
 Firebot will insert this into the `user_input` field of the JSON shown above.
-  - **Maximum Input Length (optional):** Set to 0 for unlimited, or a positive number to make the effect fail if the input is longer.
+  - **Maximum Input Length (optional):** Set to 0 for unlimited, or a positive number to make the effect fail early if the input is longer.
 - Save the effect.

 ## 7) Interpret the results and wire them into your effect list

 - The effect returns two outputs:
   - `$effectOutput[openaiError]`: Blank when successful; otherwise contains the error message.
   - `$effectOutput[openaiResponse]`: The JSON response from your prompt, stringified.
+Some models wrap JSON in ```json``` fences; downstream effects can still parse the string directly.
 - Example effect snippet:

   ```json